laredo77/N-Queens/README.md

 ### Usage

 To run the program, please open the application and follow the steps below:
-> 1. Through your terminal, run the main class: `python main.py <is_run_local_search> <number of queens> <number_of_iterations> <is_print_all_boards>`
+1. Through your terminal, run the main class: `python main.py <is_run_local_search> <number of queens> <number_of_iterations> <is_print_all_boards>`
-> 2. <is_run_local_search> If you want to run local search for all the algorithms and print the board with the results.
+2. <is_run_local_search> If you want to run local search for all the algorithms and print the board with the results.
 If you desire for graph put '0'. otherwise '1'.
-> 3. <number of queens> The number of queues affects the different algorithms both in terms of runtime and in terms of space usage.
+3. <number of queens> The number of queues affects the different algorithms both in terms of runtime and in terms of space usage.
   Select the amount of queens you want to run in this argument.
 Remember, for N=1 there is a naive solution.
   For N=2 or N=3 there is no solution.
 Therefore select N>=4.
-> 4. <number_of_iterations> Select a sufficient amount of iterations for the algorithm to get more accurate results and more reliable statistics.
+4. <number_of_iterations> Select a sufficient amount of iterations for the algorithm to get more accurate results and more reliable statistics.
-> 5. <is_print_all_boards> Whether to print all the boards of all the iterations for each algorithm - 1 or 0.
+5. <is_print_all_boards> Whether to print all the boards of all the iterations for each algorithm - 1 or 0.
 If 0 - will choose one random solution for printing.

 ### Dictionary

-> Tabu Search
+* Tabu Search
-> Hill Climbing
+* Hill Climbing
-> Hill Climbing Random Restart
+* Hill Climbing Random Restart
-> Simulated Annealing
+* Simulated Annealing
-> N-Queens
+* N-Queens
-> main
+* Mmain
-> run_algorithm
+* Run_algorithm
-> stats_and_plots
+* Stats_and_plots

 ### Credits